 Ronald DeWitt Mills-Pinyas

 Born in Missouri in 1952, Ronald DeWitt Mills (later Mills-Pinyas) lived the first two years of his life in Germany and later in New Mexico, Arizona, Louisiana, Illinois, Missouri and Kansas.
 He moved to California in 1970 for his education, later moving to Oregon in 1979 to continue an artistic and teaching career.

-A prolific studio painter, printmaker and muralist, Mills-Pinyas is represented in Barcelona and Amsterdam by VILLA DEL ARTE GALLERIES; in Portland, Oregon by LAURA VINCENT DESIGN & GALLERY; in Santa Ana, Costa Rica by GALERIA EMAI: and by MECA in McMinnville, Oregon by The Gallery at Ten Oaks.
+A prolific studio painter, printmaker and muralist, Mills-Pinyas is represented in Barcelona and Amsterdam by VILLA DEL ARTE GALLERIES; in Portland, Oregon by LAURA VINCENT DESIGN & GALLERY; in Santa Ana, Costa Rica by GALERIA EMAI; and in McMinnville, Oregon by The Gallery at Ten Oaks.

 Mills-Pinyas has created permanent murals in Oregon, three in Costa Rica (San Pedro, San Ramón and Santa Ana) and one in Mexico in Cuernavaca at the Universidad Autónoma de Morelos.
 In 2012, Mills-Pinyas created murals for Oregon State University's Hallie Ford Center with support from the Ford Family Foundation and the Oregon Arts Commission.
 In 2016 he completed a large cycle of murals at EMAI, School of the Integrated Arts in Santa Ana, Costa Rica (Escuela Municipal de Artes Integradas).
 Mills-Pinyas has had extended residencies in Spain, France, Mexico and Costa Rica.